opnavlab/sonic/README.md

 For **API documentation**, please visit [https://opnavlab.github.io/sonic/](https://opnavlab.github.io/sonic/).

-For our Journal of Open Source Software publication, please click here:
+**If you would like to reference SONIC** in your work, please cite our publication from the Journal of Open Source Software publication.
+The paper can be found here:
 [![DOI](https://joss.theoj.org/papers/10.21105/joss.06916/status.svg)](https://doi.org/10.21105/joss.06916)

 # Getting Started